The Nucleus Link: Tips, Tricks and 200 Grams

 Next up, open the Link App on your phone.
 Use the Fan Calibration if this is your very first roast or if you have taken your Link with you on the road (watch here for how to do that).
 Otherwise, click "New Sample Entry".
 Here, decide on a general profile you'd like!

-• Filter:These roasts are longer and more gentle than the cupping curves, particularly in the Maillard phase.
+- Filter:These roasts are longer and more gentle than the cupping curves, particularly in the Maillard phase.
 They tend to have much more rounded sweetness, though the acidity can be muddled at medium and darker roasts, depending on your coffee.
 Lighter roasts offer good clarity and balanced acidity.
-Expect your roasts to last 7 to 9 minutes depending on roast level.
+Expect your roasts to last 7 to 9 minutes depending on your chosen development time ratio (DTR%).

 Alright, you've chosen a profile to start with and now you just need to enter in the density of your coffee as well as the remaining details about it.
 Click "Done" and you'll be given a profile number to start with!
 Toss that coffee in the roaster, select your batch size and get to roastin'.
-All you need to do now is select a development % in order to set the roast level.
-While development % and roast level do not necessarily line up perfectly, here's a rough guide you can use to choose a starting point:
+All you need to do now is select a development time ratio (DTR) % in order to set the roast level.
+While DTR and roast level do not necessarily line up perfectly, here's a rough guide you can use to choose a starting point:

 Step 3: Advanced Dial-In